 10. Once (2007):

-With an Oscar winning soundtrack, the Irish romance drama ‘Once’ stars Glen Hansard and Markéta Irglová as two struggling street musicians in Dublin.
-The duo had performed together in the group ‘The Swell Seasons’ and wrote and composed all of the music in the film.
+With an Oscar-winning soundtrack, the Irish romance drama ‘Once’ stars Glen Hansard and Markéta Irglová as two struggling street musicians in Dublin.
+The duo performed together in the group ‘The Swell Seasons’ and wrote and composed all of the music in the film.
 Hansard and Irglová’s song “Falling Slowly” won the 2008 Academy Award for Best Original Song, and the soundtrack received a Grammy Award nomination.

 11. Sing Street (2016):

-Sing Street is a musical coming of age comedy-drama starring Ferdia Walsh-Peelo, Lucy Boynton, Maria Doyle Kennedy, Aidan Gillen, Jack Reynor and Kelly Thornton.
-Sing Street follows Conor Lawlor starting a band in 1980’s Ireland to impress a girl.
+Sing Street is a musical coming-of-age comedy-drama starring Ferdia Walsh-Peelo, Lucy Boynton, Maria Doyle Kennedy, Aidan Gillen, Jack Reynor and Kelly Thornton.
+Sing Street follows Conor Lawlor, starting a band in 1980s Ireland to impress a girl.

-If you’re looking for a feel good optimistic film with a great soundtrack, Sing Street may be for you.
+If you’re looking for a feel-good, optimistic film with a great soundtrack, Sing Street may be for you.

-Rock music has a fascinating history in Ireland and this charming movie captures the dream of becoming a famous musician that inspired so many youngsters at the time.
+Rock music has a fascinating history in Ireland, and this charming movie captures the dream of becoming a famous musician that inspired so many youngsters at the time.

 Classic Irish Movies: